Drones use by Public Safety Agencies has been growing explosively.

 Funding for drone use by public safety agencies – Homeland Security

 Homeland Security funding is the most used grant source for public safety drones.
-Consider applying for Homeland Security Grants if someone will use your equipment for domestic or international terrorism events that threaten your local community or for bomb investigations, crowd monitoring or search and rescue.
+Consider applying for Homeland Security Grants if someone will use your equipment for domestic or international terrorism events that threaten your local community or for bomb investigations, crowd monitoring, or search and rescue.
 Most of these federal grants come through your state’s homeland security or emergency management agency, but it bases decisions on the uses of these funds on local planning.
 Grant applications for equipment that will become a regional asset receive preferential treatment.

 Funding for drone use by public safety agencies – Byrne Justice Assistance Grants